ochairo/vanillante/README.md

 ## Onboarding setup

-You can choose to use Shellscript setup, Manually setup or Github codespace.
+You can choose to use Shellscript setup, Manually setup or use Github codespace.
 _(Note: [vscode](https://github.com/microsoft/vscode) and [fnm](https://github.com/Schniz/fnm?tab=readme-ov-file#readme) are recommended but not required)_

 - Shellscript setup